almereyda/awesome-starred/README.md

 - [jtvberg/Moby](https://github.com/jtvberg/Moby) - Off-line Electron-based Kanban board
 - [Physiix/topsi-project-manager](https://github.com/Physiix/topsi-project-manager) - A Desktop Kanban board app.
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
-- [cerebroapp/cerebro](https://github.com/cerebroapp/cerebro) - Open-source productivity booster with a brain
+- [cerebroapp/cerebro](https://github.com/cerebroapp/cerebro) - 🔵 Cerebro is an open-source launcher to improve your productivity and efficiency
 - [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
 - [evolus/pencil](https://github.com/evolus/pencil) - The Pencil Project's unique mission is to build a free and opensource tool for making diagrams and GUI prototyping that everyone can use.
 - [httptoolkit/httptoolkit-desktop](https://github.com/httptoolkit/httptoolkit-desktop) - Electron wrapper to build and distribute HTTP Toolkit for the desktop